bonorico/PSI_Wed_Challenge_February/README.md

 # Assess total trial duration in planning a survival study
-In a head-to-head trial about 1000 patients are needed to observe 650 failures with accrual time of 24 months, follow-up of 6 months, baseline hazard equal to 5% per year, and HR is 0.775 (error I 5%; power 90%, administrative censoring only).
+In a head-to-head trial about 1000 patients are needed to observe 650 failures with accrual time of 24 months, follow-up of 6 months, baseline hazard equal to 5% per year, and HR = 0.775 (error I 5%; power 90%, administrative censoring only).
 How does total trial duration change by varying the assumed baseline hazard and HR ?

 This question was made at the PSI [Wednesday challenge](https://www.psiweb.org/sigs-special-interest-groups/visualisation/welcome-to-wonderful-wednesdays) of February 2022, and